xzdmx/hf-gs/README.md

 We have provided two scene [data](https://drive.google.com/drive/folders/1aUuvNQZvUwt93CfFBg_ZT2E8Uz_AfC9h?usp=drive_link) examples, packaged together, which include ground truth (GT) images, segmented masks, and viewpoint information.
 (The acquisition of this information refers to [Infusion](https://github.com/ali-vilab/Infusion))

+You have downloaded it by running `download_install.sh`.
 The result of unzipping in the main directory of hs-gs is:

 ```text
 data